-The Secret to Digital Growth: Investing In Content?
+The Secret to Digital Growth: Investing in Content?

 Business Insider’s Henry Blodget tells (almost) all.

-At FOLIO:, we're used to having to cajole publishers to share metrics to back up the case they're making for their own success.
-But every now and then someone lays it all out, understanding that solid revenue, net income and EBITDA figures go a lot further than phrases like "synergy" and "relationship with our audience."
+At FOLIO:, we’re used to having to cajole publishers to share metrics to back up the case they’re making for their own success.

 The stats: Business Insider generated $4.8 million in revenue in 2010 (up from $39,495 a couple years ago), mostly from advertising.
-The company was profitable in 2010 (making $2,127), but Blodget warns it will dip back into the red over the next few quarters, due to aggressive investment, spurred in part by New York State's capital tax.
-"Making $2,127 feels about 2,127 times as good as losing money," he writes.
-"And it makes us confident that, if we keep working hard, and we keep getting better, we'll be able to build a successful business and a truly great product someday."
+The company was profitable in 2010 (making $2,127), but Blodget warns it will dip back into the red over the next few quarters, due to aggressive investment, spurred in part by New York State’s capital tax.
+“Making $2,127 feels about 2,127 times as good as losing money,” he writes.

 The Costs Of Making Online Content a Real Business

-Blodget doesn't reveal what he's paying to generate content, but says "We didn't make that profit because we're a sweatshop, by the way."
-He claims a 25-person newsroom, (which is larger than many magazines which are generating far more than $4 million and splitting four or five people-if they're lucky--across print AND digital).
+Blodget doesn’t reveal what he’s paying to generate content, but says “We didn’t make that profit because we’re a sweatshop, by the way.”
+He claims a 25-person newsroom, (which is larger than many magazines which are generating far more than $4 million and splitting four or five people—if they’re lucky—across print AND digital).

 “Our newsroom salaries for full-time employees, for example (which include bonuses and benefits) are now higher than at many companies in the traditional news industry.
 Because the digital news business is quite different from the traditional news business, we often promote from within, and we’ve had the huge pleasure of watching folks who joined us as interns grow up to take leadership positions.
 True, we can’t yet toss around the $300,000-$500,000 a year per brand-name columnist that Huffington Post and Daily Beast are now reportedly tossing around.
 But, in future years, if we keep doing what we think we can do, we should be able to pay our top people a lot more than we do today.”